Skip to content

 Learn More

-New projects are created through both CoC Bonus and Reallocation funding during the program competition.
+New projects are created through both CoC Bonus and DV Bonus funding during the program competition.
+Transition grants will convert an existing permanent housing program to a transitional housing program over a one-year period.
 Applicants interested in applying for eligible program types can find more information here.

 Learn More